Feature Description

 Policy Configuration

 1. Log in to the CSC console, and click CSPM in the left navigation pane.
-2. In Cloud Security Posture Management > Cloud Resource Configuration Check, click Policy Management in the upper-right corner.
+2. In Cloud Security Posture Management > Cloud Resource Configuration Check, click Policy management in the upper-right corner.

 Supported Cloud Products